vanderhoornm/android-MythTV-Leanfront/README.md

 The page that updates recording rules is similar to the corresponding pages in mythfrontend.
 The feature "New Episodes Only" is disabled unless you have a recent build of mythbackend.
 There is a bug in older versions of mythbackend that prevents this from working.

-When adding or updating recording rules, the metadata section includes a search to find the correct movie or series id for the movie database.
-To use the TV series feature of this requires a recent build of master (v32) or fixes/31 (v31).
-Versions subsequent to v32-Pre-2205-gf53465de76 (2021/01/31) or v31.0-135-g1aff6fd2db (2021/02/01) support this.
-If you have an older version, the search in leanfront will work, but the backend will not be able to use the id that was found.
+When adding or updating recording rules, the metadata section includes a search to find the correct movie or series id.
+There are two options for TV shows, The movie database and tvmaze.
+You can use either one, as long as you have a backend that supports the option.
+If your show is not found on one service, you can use the other.
+This does not depend on the default lookup method selected in mythfrontend.

 ## Search